Church of England marks 25 years since first women were ordained to priesthood

 Women participating in the service ranged from bishops to ordinands.
 Rev Dr Isabelle Hamley, the Archbishop of Canterbury's chaplain, preached the sermon.

-Five women bishops attended the service: the Bishop of Derby, Rt Rev Libby Lane; the Bishop of Sherborne, Rt Rev Karen Gorham; the Bishop of Ripon, Rt Rev Dr Helen-Ann Hartley; the Bishop of Penrith, Rt Rev Dr Emma Ineson, and the Bishop of Dorking, Rt Rev Dr Jo Bailey Wells.
+Six women bishops attended the service: the Bishop of Derby, Rt Rev Libby Lane; the Bishop of Sherborne, Rt Rev Karen Gorham; the Bishop of Ripon, Rt Rev Dr Helen-Ann Hartley; the Bishop of Penrith, Rt Rev Dr Emma Ineson, the Bishop of Dorking, Rt Rev Dr Jo Bailey Wells, and the Bishop of Aston, Rt Rev Anne Hollinghurst.

 Archbishop Justin Welby welcomed guests to the service and gave the blessing.